 Or, you can save yourself some hassle and submit all your locations under one business email, [email protected] for example, and then simply share access to that email across the organization.

-Managing GMB posts can be a real challenge for multiple location business owners.
+Managing GMB or GBP posts can be a real challenge for multiple location business owners.
 Since Google doesn’t yet have a feature that allows you to post on multiple business locations’ profiles at once, you’ll need to look to the aftermarket for some software help.

 Social media scheduling tools now offer GMB post services.
 That means you can bulk upload on multiple profiles, create content calendars, and upload videos and GIFs on multiple profiles without spending all of your time moving from profile to profile.